Parameter Estimation in an SPDE Model for Cell Repolarisation: Introduction

 Mathematically, we derive a central limit theorem for our estimator by using advanced tools from stochastic analysis and semigroup theory.
 We are aware of only one related work \citep{Pasemann2020}, which uses the spectral method to fit parameters of a 2D Fitz-Hugh-Nagumo model for travelling actin waves through cells.
 For the stochastic Meinhardt model we compare in Section \ref{sec:numerics} below our method with the spectral estimation method.

-In the next Section \ref{sec:meinhardt} the stochastic Meinhardt model is introduced, along with a rigorous proof for existence of a solution.
-Section \ref{sec:effectofnoise} presents the main insights how adding noise to the Meinhardt model affects the dynamics and repolarisation.
+In the next Section \ref{sec:meinhardt} the stochastic Meinhardt model is introduced, along with a rigorous result on the existence of a solution.
+Section \ref{sec:effectofnoise} presents main insights how adding noise to the Meinhardt model affects the dynamics and repolarisation.
 In Section \ref{sec:estimation} estimators for local measurements of the activator are analysed mathematically and applied in Section \ref{sec:numerics} to synthetic data, and in Section \ref{sec:realData} to experimental data.
 Section \ref{sec:discussion} discusses the main results.
 All technical details and proofs are deferred to Appendix \ref{subsec:Existence-of-a}.
 A description of the setup for numerical experiments and real data can be found in Appendix \ref{sec:setup}.